[Want to start from the beginning? Here’s Part One, in the October 2020 issue of ev0ke.]

 Meritha chuckled.
 “So far today I have been attacked by an ice cream-addicted feline, summoned into the lair of a deadly enemy, lied to said enemy’s face, and somehow walked out alive.
 Now we get to sneak into a camp full of refugees, blend in, ask some questions, and get out again without either the angry refugees or the murderous members of a murderous conspiracy murdering us.”
 She glanced at me in the mirror again, her eyes practically gleaming.
 “I have so much fun working with you.”

 [End Part Ten.
-Part Eleven will appear in the August issue of ev0ke.]
+Part Eleven appears in the August issue of ev0ke.]

 [Written by Rebecca Buchanan.]